matplotlib/matplotlib/doc/devel/pr_guide.rst

   :ref:`examples gallery <gallery>`.

-* If you add a major new feature or change the API in a backward-incompatible way, please document it as described in :ref:`new-changed-api`
+* If you add a major new feature or change the API in a backward-incompatible way, please document it as described in :ref:`api_changes`.

-* Code should follow our conventions as documented in our :ref:`coding_guidelines`
+* Code should follow our conventions as documented in our :ref:`coding_guidelines`.

-* When adding or changing public function signatures, add :ref:`type hints <type-hints>`
+* When adding or changing public function signatures, add :ref:`type hints <type-hints>`.

 * When adding keyword arguments, see our guide to :ref:`keyword-argument-processing`.